This site requires Javascript to be enabled.

 sha256sum archwayd_linux_amd64

-and you can compare that the sha256 hash strings match, By doing so, you are ensuring that the downloaded file matches the actual release file.
+Then you can compare the two sha256 hash strings to ensure they match.
+By doing so, you confirm that the downloaded file matches the official release file.

 Add executable permissions